igoham/CISSP/3 - sec-eng.md

 - Virtual Memory - Paging or swapping
     - Temporarily puts data from RAM onto secondary storage as RAM is full.

+### Memory Types

+- Dynamic RAM - DRAM
+    - If the memory controller
+does not “refresh” the value of 1, the capacitor will start losing its electrons and become a 0 or a corrupted value.
+This explains how dynamic RAM (DRAM) works.
+The data being held in the RAM memory cells must be continually and dynamically refreshed so your bits do not magically disappear.
+This activity of constantly refreshing takes time, which is why DRAM is slower than static RAM.
+    - Cheaper
+    - SLower

+- Static RAM - SRAM
+    - Does not need to be refreshed
+    - Requires more transitors the dram
+    - Expensive - Manufacturers cannot fit as many SRAM memory cells on a memory chip as they can DRAM memory cells, which is why SRAM is more expensive
+    -

+-  Synchronous DRAM (SDRAM)
+    -Synchronizes itself with the system’s CPU and synchronizes signal input and output on the RAM chip.
+It coordinates its activities 333 with the CPU clock so the timing of the CPU and the timing of the memory activities are synchronized.
+This increases the speed of transmitting and executing data.

+- Extended data out DRAM (EDO DRAM)
+    - This is faster than DRAM because
+DRAM can access only one block of data at a time, whereas EDO DRAM can capture the next block of data while the first block is being sent to the CPU for processing.
+It has a type of “look ahead” feature that speeds up memory access.

+- Burst EDO DRAM (BEDO DRAM)
+    - Works like (and builds upon) EDO DRAM in that it can transmit data to the CPU as it carries out a read option, but it can send more data at once (burst).
+It reads and sends up to four memory addresses in a small number of clock cycles.

+- Double data rate SDRAM (DDR SDRAM)
+    - Carries out read operations on the rising and falling cycles of a clock pulse.
+So instead of carrying out one operation per clock cycle, it carries out two and thus can deliver twice the throughput of SDRAM.
+Basically, it doubles the speed of memory activities, when compared to SDRAM, with a smaller number of clock cycles.
+Pretty groovy

+- ROM - Standard read only memory
+- PROM  - Programmable read-only memory (PROM) is a form of ROM that can be modified after it has been manufactured.
+PROM can be programmed only one time because the voltage that is used to write bits into the memory cells actually burns out the fuses that connect the individual memory cells.
+The instructions are “burned into” PROM using a specialized PROM programmer device
+- EPROM - Erasable programmable read-only memory (EPROM) can be erased, modified, and upgraded.
+EPROM holds data that can be electrically erased or written to.
+To erase the data on the memory chip, you need your handy-dandy ultraviolet (UV) light device that provides just the right level of energy.
+The EPROM chip has a quartz window, which is where you point the UV light.
+Although playing with UV light devices can be fun for the whole family, we have moved on to another type of ROM technology that does not require this type of activity.
+- EEPROM - EEPROM is similar to EPROM, but its data storage can be erased and modified electrically by onboard programming circuitry and signals.
+This activity erases only 1 byte at a time, which is slow.
+And because we are an impatient society, yet another technology was developed that is very similar, but works more quickly
+- Flask Memory - Small, generally used as ROM.
+Can we wiped with a single function so much faster then eeprom.

 ### Software Components
 - System Kernel
     - Different from security kernel